Staff

 Shaharoh Chism has been with the Cotsen Institute of Archaeology and UCLA/Getty Conservation Program for three years.
 Prior to that she worked in UCLA Cardiology for six years.

-Michelle Jacobson has been a fundraising professional for over 20 years, most of that time at UCLA.
+Michelle Jacobson has been a fundraising professional and event planner for over 20 years, most of that time at UCLA.
 She has a BA and MA in Anthropology and a MBA – all from UCLA.
-She currently serves on the Board of Directors of Co-opportunity Natural Foods Coop and the Los Angeles Historic Theatre Foundation.
+She currently serves on the Board of Directors of Co-opportunity Natural Foods Coop.

 Alfonso's career at UCLA began in May 2011 in the department of Pediatric Cardiology as the Catheterization Coordinator.
 He was in this department for a little over 2 years.